prathmeshgokhe/CineMate/README.md

 ## Acknowledgments

-- [OpenWeather](https://openweathermap.org/) for providing the weather data API.
+- [The Movie Database](https://www.themoviedb.org/) for providing the weather data API.
 - [React](https://react.dev/) for the JavaScript library.